dmikushin/circle/README.md

-# LibCircle (CMake version)
+# Circle

+This is a generalized fork of [LibCircle](https://github.com/hpc/libcircle) by Los Alamos folks.

-LibCircle: deploy efficient cluster map-reduce tasks without explicit use of MPI.
-LibCircle offers a simplified API for distributing embarrassingly parallel workloads among distributed-memory compute nodes.
-My means of LibCirlce, a client application avoids comprehensive MPI deployment, yet LibCircle uses MPI runtime internally.
+Circle: deploy efficient cluster map-reduce tasks without explicit use of MPI.
+Circle offers a simplified API for distributing embarrassingly parallel workloads among distributed-memory compute nodes.
+My means of Cirlce, a client application avoids comprehensive MPI deployment, yet LibCircle uses MPI runtime internally.
 Distributed processing and reduction is organized with callback functions.
 LibCircle manages a queue of work items that are dynamically assigned to work processes.
 Details on the algorithms used may be found at <http://dl.acm.org/citation.cfm?id=2389114>.

 ## Prerequisites